Key Ingredients

 - 3 garlic cloves, minced

-- 1 can sour yellow curry paste, 4-ounces
+- 1 can (4 ounce) Maesri yellow curry paste

-- 3 small red or yukon potatoes, cut into 1-inch pieces
+- 3 small Yukon Gold potatoes, peeled and cut into 1-inch pieces

 - 1 teaspoon fish sauce

-- ¼ cup Thai basi leavesl, to taste, plus more for garnish
+- ¼ cup Thai basil leaves, for garnish

-- Warm the coconut oil in a wok over medium heat.
-Add garlic, ginger, and curry paste.
-Cook for 1 minute.
+- Warm the coconut oil in a preheated wok over medium heat.
+Add the garlic, ginger, and curry paste.
+Sauté for 1 minute.

-- Stir in the chicken and cook until the color changes, then add ⅓ of a can of coconut milk, carrots, and potatoes.
-Simmer for 5 minutes.
+- Add the chicken and cook until the color changes.
+Then, stir in ⅓ of a can of coconut milk and the carrots and potatoes.
+Cook for 5 minutes on medium heat.

-- Add the rest of the coconut milk from the can and the Thai basil leaves.
-Increase the heat to bring the mixture to a boil.
-Then, reduce the heat and simmer for 10-15 minutes until the potatoes are fork-tender.
+- Add the remaining coconut milk from the first can.
+Increase to medium-high heat and bring the mixture to a boil.
+Reduce the heat and gently simmer for 10-15 minutes until the potatoes are fork-tender.

-- Remove the pan from heat and stir in the second can of coconut milk and the fish sauce.
-Garnish with more Thai basil, Thai chili peppers, and serve with jasmine rice.
+- Remove the pan from heat and stir in the second can of coconut milk (if using) and the fish sauce.
+Garnish the curry with Thai basil leaves, and enjoy!

-- Bloom the yellow curry paste to draw out the flavors by sautéing it in the wok before adding the other ingredients for the curry.
+- Bloom the paste.
+Enhance the flavor of yellow curry paste by sautéing it in a hot wok with aromatics before adding the chicken, vegetables, and coconut milk.

 Chelsea